void5879/void5879/README.md

 ### 🤓 The Eternal Student

 I'm basically a professional beginner at this point.
-Two months into serious coding and already neck-deep in machine learning, computer vision, and the beautiful chaos that is the Linux ecosystem.
+Two months into serious coding and already neck-deep in the beautiful chaos that is the Linux ecosystem.
 My learning style?
 Dive into the deep end and hope I can swim.

 **Current Obsessions:**
-- 🐧 Linux everything (yes, I use Arch btw... jk, but maybe soon?)
+- 🐧 Linux everything (yes, I use Arch btw...)
-- 🤖 Machine learning models that I barely understand but love to tinker with
-- 👁️ Computer vision because making computers "see" is just cool
 - 📚 Reading documentation I don't fully comprehend yet
 - 🔧 Breaking my system and learning how to fix it